MetaMask/metamask-android-sdk/README.md

 We only log three SDK events: `connection_request`, `connected` and `disconnected`.
 This helps us to debug any SDK connection issues.
 If you wish to disable this, you can do so by setting `ethereum.enableDebug = false`.

 ### 5. You can now call any ethereum provider method
-The subsequent examples use the viewmodel approach described in section 4.2 above.

 #### Example 1: Get account balance
 ```kotlin